-An application for annulment of an arbitral award is only admitted if the applicant provides proof of any of the following (see Article 33 of the Arbitration Law):
+According to Article 33 of the Arbitration Law, an application for annulment of an arbitral award is only admitted if the applicant provides proof of any of the following:

 The competent court can annul an arbitral award where either the:

-Arbitral award involves a violation of the public order of Qatar.
+Arbitral award is contrary to the public policy of

-An application for annulment or a request for annulment must be filed within one month from the date of either (see Article 32 of the Arbitration Law):
+Pursuant to Article 33(4) of the Arbitration Law, an application for annulment or a request for annulment1 must be filed within one month from the date of either:

 The competent court hears the application for annulment after summoning the other party to submit a defence.
 The court’s ruling on annulment is final and not subject to appeal.

 Can the parties waive any rights of appeal or challenge to an award by agreement before the dispute arises (such as in the arbitration clause)?